4 Funny Illustrated Books that Perfectly Capture the Introvert Life

 1. Text, Don’t Call: An Illustrated Guide to the Introverted Life

-If you are an introvert who prefers texting over calling, it is one of the many reasons why you should read Text, Don’t Call: An Illustrated Guide to the Introverted Life, by INFJoe.
+If you’re an introvert who prefers texting over calling, this is one of the many reasons you will love Text, Don’t Call: An Illustrated Guide to the Introverted Life, by INFJoe.

-As an introvert, I loathe phone calls and I’m sure many other introverts do, too.
-With my social anxiety, phone anxiety/phone phobia is a major part of it, which means I get a mini panic attack whenever I see my phone ring or have to make a call.
-(Please just text since I’ll watch my phone ring till you stop calling and then return to texting you, completely ignoring the fact that you called.)
+As an introvert, I loathe phone calls.
+Phone calls can really trigger my social anxiety, which means sometimes I have a mini panic attack when my phone rings or I have to make a call.
+(Please just text.
+I will watch my phone ring until it stops, then return to texting you, completely ignoring the fact that you called.)

-The book will also teach you ways to survive in a highly extroverted world, and the illustrations reflect the problems introverts tend to face at the workplace, social gatherings, parties, or just about anywhere with lots of people.
+This book will also teach you how to survive in a highly extroverted world, and the illustrations reflect the problems introverts tend to face at the workplace, at parties, or just about anywhere with lots of people.

-Introverts are not that complicated really — most of us love deep, meaningful conversations over small talk.
+Introverts are not that complicated.
+Most of us love deep, meaningful conversations over small talk.

-Overall, the book will make you feel less alone: just because introverts like me want minimal interaction (or no interaction at all), does not make us weird or as though we’re another species.
+The best part is the book will make you feel less alone.
+Just because introverts like me want minimal interaction does not make us weird.

 Basically, INFJoe’s book says everything I’m thinking, and I hope you’ll be able to relate, too.
 Click here to buy it on Amazon.